 Nobody wants to look ignorant.
 It can be a particularly big fear for executives, who understandably want to appear informed and savvy as decision makers.
 Unfortunately, IT can be harder to intuitively understand than other areas of a business, so your executives may be avoiding basic questions or clarifications for fear of looking foolish.
 The same can be true of the IT team, who have an entirely different skillset and may not fully relate to certain business & executive concepts.

 Eliminating the stigma around learning is a crucial step to breaking down this barrier, but it takes more than a simple encouragement to always ask questions.
-That’s why values like Practice both confidence and humility & Never stop learning are built into the foundation of Mytech.
+That’s why values like Practice both confidence and humility and Never stop learning are built into the foundation of Mytech.
 And it’s why you need to keep this potential fear in mind as you establish your strategic process between IT and Executive teams.

 Even though your tech team has more tech expertise than you, an organization’s risk belongs to its executives.
 When IT is left to make decisions that impact the entire team, they probably don’t understand everyone's needs and risks well enough to make an informed decision.
 It’s important for executives to stay invested in your IT process, especially at the high strategic level, to make sure every need and risk is represented.